Factor H: Age-related macular degeneration

-In 2005, several independent research groups identified an SNP in CFH, which results in the protein change p.Y402H, as a risk factor for AMD present in around a third of Europeans.
-Although its allele frequency varies considerably between different populations, Y402H has been consistently associated with AMD onset and progression.Homozygous individuals have an approximately seven-fold greater odds of association with AMD while heterozygotes have a two-to-three-fold greater odds of association with the disease.
+In 2005, several independent research groups identified an SNP in CFH, which results in the protein change p.Y402H, as a risk factor for Age Related Macular Degeneration (AMD) present in around a third of Europeans.
+Although its allele frequency varies considerably between different populations, Y402H has been consistently associated with AMD onset and progression.
+Homozygous individuals have an approximately seven-fold greater odds of association with AMD while heterozygotes have a two-to-three-fold greater odds of association with the disease.
 This SNP, located in CCP module 7 of factor H, has been shown to affect the ability of factor H protein to localise to sites of inflammation in retinal tissues (e.g. by polyanions and pentraxins) and to regulate the activation of complement and immune cells.
 The SNP has also been shown to affect the function of factor H-like protein 1, an alternatively spliced version of factor H consisting of CCPs 1 to 7 only, which is thought to have a greater role in intraocular complement regulation.
+The British complementologist, Simon J. Clark demonstrated that FHL-1 was the predominant form of FH protecting Bruch's membrane, an integral part of the outer Blood-retinal barrier and a major site of early AMD.
+Further studies suggested that haploinsufficiency of FHL-1 lead to the manifestation of an AMD-like disease at a significantly earlier age.
 However, the genetic variants in CFH with the greatest effect on an individual's risk of AMD have been shown to affect CCPs 1 to 4, which are involved in dampening the effects of the alternative pathway of complement.
 A rare functional coding change, p.R1210C, in CFH results in a functional deficiency in factor H and leads to a substantially higher risk of macular degeneration as well as complement-mediated renal conditions.

 Variation in other genes of the regulators of complement activation locus, such as complement factor H-related genes, as well as in other complement proteins (e.g. factor I, C2/factor B, and C3) have also been associated with greater AMD risk.
 The current theory is that complement dysregulation is a key driver of chronic inflammation in AMD.